altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "...
 'Give me money if you want me to go easy on you', that's how it feels."<br/>

-Jerome accused Regis of bribery the first time they met because he met too many people of this kind.
+Jerome accused Regis of bribery the first time they met because he met too many people of this kind.<br/>

-Altina turned to leave, reaching for the door handle.
+Altina turned to leave, reaching for the door handle.<br/>

 "I will teach him a lesson!"<br/>